Bourgain's condition, sticky Kakeya, and new examples: Introduction

 then \eqref{eq: op boundedness} fails for all

-Motivated by these examples, Guo--Wang--Zhang introduced \emph{Bourgain's condition}. \begin{definition}[Bourgain's condition] Let $\phi$ be a H\"ormander-type phase function.
+Going forward we assume that $n \geq 3$.
+Motivated by these examples, Guo--Wang--Zhang introduced \emph{Bourgain's condition}. \begin{definition}[Bourgain's condition] Let $\phi$ be a H\"ormander-type phase function in $\R^n$.
 Then $\phi$ satisfies Bourgain's condition if there exists a (necessarily smooth) function $\lambda : M \times \Sigma \to \R$ such that on $M \times \Sigma$,

 \end{definition} The phase functions $\phi_{n,\rest}$ and $\phi_{n, \BR}$ notably satisfy Bourgain's condition, and \eqref{eq: failing bourgain} holding at some point $(\x,\xi)$ is the statement that Bourgain's condition fails.
-This leads to the following conjecture proposed by Guo--Wang--Zhang to hopefully answer Question \ref{question: best-case Hormander}, and unify the Bochner--Riesz and Fourier restriction conjectures. \begin{conjecture}[H\"ormander dichotomy conjecture] The operators $T_\phi^\lambda$ satisfy \eqref{eq: op boundedness} for $p > \frac{2n}{n-1}$ if and only if $\phi$ satisfies Bourgain's condition. \end{conjecture} Guo--Wang--Zhang proved, via a surprising calculation, that Bourgain's condition is invariant under diffeomorphism in $\x$ and $\xi$ separately---this is promising since the estimate \eqref{eq: op boundedness} is also invariant under such diffeomorphisms.
+This leads to the following conjecture proposed by Guo--Wang--Zhang to hopefully answer Question \ref{question: best-case Hormander}, and unify the Bochner--Riesz and Fourier restriction conjectures. \begin{conjecture}[H\"ormander dichotomy conjecture] The operators $T_\phi^\lambda$ satisfy \eqref{eq: op boundedness} for $p > \frac{2n}{n-1}$ if and only if $\phi$ satisfies Bourgain's condition. \end{conjecture} Guo--Wang--Zhang proved, via an involved calculation, that Bourgain's condition is invariant under diffeomorphism in $\x$ and $\xi$ separately---this is promising since the estimate \eqref{eq: op boundedness} is also invariant under such diffeomorphisms.
 Finding a geometric explanation for this invariance is one of the goals of our work.
 In support of Conjecture \ref{conj: Hormander dichotomy}, Guo--Wang--Zhang proved strong oscillatory integral estimates for phase functions satisfying Bourgain's condition, using a polynomial partitioning argument.
 Precisely, if $\phi$ satisfies Bourgain's condition and (H2+), then \eqref{eq: op boundedness} holds for

-At the time, this gave the best bounds for the restriction conjecture in high dimensions.
+At the time of its publication, this gave the best bounds for the restriction conjecture in high dimensions.
 Both this positive result when Bourgain's condition is satisfied, and the negative result when Bourgain's condition fails, rely on the geometry of the wavepackets of $T^\lambda_\phi$.
 In other words, they rely on the properties of certain Kakeya sets of curves.